rhuldip/Graph/README.md

 }
 ```
 #### BFS for Disconnected Graph
-* Use the code as (#bfs-for-connected-graph), instead of offering first vertex, make a for loop and call bfs for all unvisited vertexes. *
+* Use the recode [bfs for connected graph](#bfs-for-connected-graph), instead of offering first vertex, make a for loop and call bfs for all unvisited vertexes. *
 ```
 for(int i=0; i<V; i++){
     if(!visited[i])